 Special Reference: Reactor Pressure Vessel Status Report, U.S. NRC.
 NUREG-1511.
 Office of Nuclear Reactor Regulation U.S. Nuclear Regulatory Commission, Washington, 1994.

 Pressure and Temperature (P/T) Limits

-P/T are based on reactor vessel and head stress limitations and the need to preclude reactor vessel and head brittle fracture.
-The usual use of the curves is operational guidance during heatup or cooldown maneuvering, when pressure and temperature indications are monitored and compared to the applicable curve to determine that operation is within the allowable region.
+P/T is based on reactor vessel and head stress limitations and the need to preclude reactor vessel and head brittle fracture.
+The usual use of the curves is operational guidance during heat up or cooldown maneuvering when pressure and temperature indications are monitored and compared to the applicable curve to determine that operation is within the allowable region.
 The curves used by operations also incorporate instrument error to ensure adequate safety margin.
 Because of the embrittling effects of neutron irradiation, the MPT curve will shift to the right over core life to account for the increased brittleness or decreased ductility.

 Pressurized Thermal Shock – PTS

-In general thermal shock is a mechanical load caused by a rapid change of temperature of a certain point.
-The change in temperature causes stresses on the surface that are in tension, which can encourage crack formation and propagation.
-Usually ceramics materials are usually susceptible to thermal shock, but under some circumstances also pressurized vessels suffer from thermal shocks.
+In general thermal shock is a mechanical load caused by a rapid change of temperature at a certain point.
+The change in temperature causes stresses on the surface that is in tension, which can encourage crack formation and propagation.
+Usually, ceramics materials are susceptible to thermal shock, but under some circumstances also, pressurized vessels suffer from thermal shocks.
 With rapid heating (or cooling) of a thick-walled vessel such as the reactor pressure vessel, one part of the wall may try to expand (or contract) while the adjacent section, which has not yet been exposed to the temperature change, tries to restrain it.

 - stuck-open valves in the primary system,

 - stuck-open valves in the secondary system,

 - small-break loss-of-coolant accidents with subsequent injection of emergency core cooling system (ECCS) water,